European shares rise on strong China recovery, US bank results on tap

 April 18 (Reuters) - European shares rose on Tuesday, as investors awaited more U.S. bank earnings to gauge the health of the sector, while China's stronger-than-expected economic recovery boosted sentiment.

-The pan-European STOXX 600 index .STOXX edged up 0.2%, after the week started with a pullback from one-year highs, ending a five-day winning run.
+The pan-European STOXX 600 index .STOXX edged 0.2% higher, after the week started with a pullback from one-year highs, ending a five-day winning run.

-Bank stocks .SX7P rose 0.8%, recovering from losses across the sector on Monday.
+Travel shares .SXTP were among the top gainers, led by EasyJet Plc EZJ.L, which jumped 3.1% as the airline said it expects full-year profit to beat market forecasts.

-China's economy grew 4.5% year-on-year for the first quarter, eclipsing the expectations of most economists.
+China's economy grew 4.5% year-on-year in the first quarter, eclipsing expectations as policymakers moved to bolster growth following the end of strict COVID-19 curbs in December.

+However, easing inflation and surging bank savings are raising questions over the strength of domestic demand.

+"The question for markets is what comes next, and how will rising global headwinds impact the recovery?," UBS analysts said in a note.

 Markets will now watch out for reports from Goldman Sachs Group Inc GS.N and Bank of America Corp BAC.N later in the day, while Morgan Stanley MS.N is due on Wednesday, after stellar results from the other big U.S. banks last week.